iTwin/itwinjs-core/docs/core/learning/RpcInterface.md

 Each impl method must return the operation's result as a Promise.

-The impl method must obtain the LoggingActivityContext by calling [LoggingActivityContext.current]($bentleyjs).
-It must then follow the [rules of managing the LoggingActivityContext](./backend/ManagingLoggingActivityContext.md).
+The impl method must obtain the ActivityLoggingContext by calling [ActivityLoggingContext.current]($bentleyjs-core).
+It must then follow the [rules of managing the ActivityLoggingContext](./backend/ManagingActivityLoggingContext.md).

 As noted above, the methods in the impl may have to transform certain argument types, such as IModelTokens, before they can be used.